thirdweb-dev/typescript-sdk/etc/sdk.api.md

     deployNftModule(metadata: NftModuleMetadata): Promise<NFTModule>;
     // Warning: (ae-incompatible-release-tags) The symbol "deployPackModule" is marked as @public, but its signature references "PackModule" which is marked as @beta deployPackModule(metadata: PackModuleMetadata): Promise<PackModule>;
-    deploySplitsModule(metadata: SplitsModuleMetadata): Promise<SplitsModule>;
+    // Warning: (ae-incompatible-release-tags) The symbol "deploySplitsModule" is marked as @public, but its signature references "SplitsModule" which is marked as @alpha deploySplitsModule(metadata: SplitsModuleMetadata): Promise<SplitsModule>;
     deployTokenModule(metadata: TokenModuleMetadata): Promise<TokenModule>;
     deployVoteModule(metadata: VoteModuleMetadata): Promise<VoteModule>;